zackbatist/open-archaeo/README.md

 ## Writing

+## Logistics
++ Lucian Pricop / projectmanagersdb / [Launchpad](https://launchpad.net/projectmanagersdb) - Web based system to replace paper, spreadsheet and Access databases.
+It enables members of the Administration Department to communicate project related financial information to the project managers and makes it easy to view and organise financial, time and staff data from a project manager's point of view
++ Lucian Pricop / Time Recording System / [Launchpad](https://launchpad.net/timesheets) / [Sourceforge](https://sourceforge.net/projects/timerecsystem/) - Web based system to replace paper and spreadsheet timesheets.
+Although developed within archaeology it is probably of use beyond - it is not a time management system or a project management system, just a simple and effective way to record and store the time spent by people on projects and tasks.

 ## Lists

 - zackbatist / open-archaeo / [GitHub](https://github.com/zackbatist/open-archaeo) / [Website](https://zackbatist.github.io/open-archaeo/) - A list of open source archaeological software and resources